 Santa Reparata Palio

-Originally it was a contrast between Terra del Sole and Castrocaro Terme.
-Now the picturesque setting of the hills of Forlì sees the two districts of Terra del Sole compete: Borgo Romano and Borgo Fiorentino, remembering the ancient division between Romagna and Tuscany’s Grand Duchy.
+Although it originated as a contest between the villages Terra del Sole and Castrocaro Terme, the Palio di Santa Reparata now only involves the two districts of Terra del Sole – Borgo Romano and Borgo Fiorentino – which reminds us of the ancient division between Romagna and Tuscany’s Grand Duchy.

-The race, in this case, is special and unique: a crossbow shooting competition.
-A parade of five hundred actors, musicians, and flag-wavers precedes it, alongside with the inevitable ritual of the propitiatory dinner.
+The horse race, in this case, is special and unique: a crossbow shooting competition.
+It’s preceded by a parade of five hundred actors, musicians, and flag-wavers, alongside with the ritual of the propitiatory dinner.

 Mondaino's Palio

-Also known as Palio del Daino, it came to its thirtieth edition in 2017.
-It dates back to 1497, when it was created as a celebration of a peace between the lords Malatesta and Montefeltro of Urbino.
+Also known as Palio del Daino, it celebrated its 30th birthday in 2017, but it actually dates back to 1497, when it was created as a celebration of the truce between the lords Malatesta and Montefeltro from Urbino.

-In the small village of Mondaino, near Piero’s balconies, there are are four days of celebrations, games, banquets, and music, set in the third weekend of August.
-In addition to the parades and the classic tournaments between flag-wavers, the contenders compete in duels of swords and races between champions chosen by the rulers.
+The palio includes four days of celebrations, games, banquets, and music in the small village of Mondaino, not far from the so-called Piero della Francesca’s balconies, on the third weekend of August.
+In addition to the parades and the classic tournaments between flag-wavers, the contenders compete in sword duels and races.
 Not to be missed is the funny race of the geese.

 Author